 * Issuing written reports of audit findings and recommendations to the Board of Governors and the administration.

 * Reviewing plans or actions taken to correct reported conditions for satisfactory disposition of audit findings.

-Prior to meeting with the client, the internal audit team discusses the upcoming audit.
+Prior to meeting with the client, the Internal Audit and Compliance team discusses the upcoming audit.
 If the area has been audited previously, we review the file to re-familiarize ourselves with the unique operations of that unit.
 Any new developments that may have occurred since the last audit are reviewed and discussed.
 Financial or operational data may be reviewed, as well as other information such as policies and procedures.
 With this information, the audit team produces a set of audit objectives.

 The entrance conference provides the opportunity for the audit team and client/management to discuss audit objectives, schedules, testing and reporting of audit results.
 Any areas of concern the client would like to have reviewed by the audit team should be brought up at this stage.

 The audit team gathers additional information about the client's operations, meets with key personnel, reviews policies, reports, regulations and other data.
 (If the unit has not previously been audited, this is a significant effort.)
 The audit team also reviews any changes in operations since the last audit.
 Key internal controls are evaluated to determine if they are adequate and the extent and types of specific testing to be performed.

 The purpose of transaction testing is to examine documents and other records for evidence that the internal controls described in the preliminary survey stage are actually in place and functioning as intended.
 When we find such evidence on a sample of transactions or records, we conclude that established procedures are being followed and the level of compliance with internal controls is adequate.
 When a strong system of internal controls is in place and followed, we are confident that the data generated by the transactions can be relied upon as accurate and that policies are being carried out.